 - Baking powder: Important to raise the muffins and make them more fluffy.

-How To Make Lemon Blueberry Muffins With Sour Cream
+How To Make Moist Lemon Blueberry Muffins

-- Add the sugar continue whisking.
+- Add the sugar and continue whisking until well incorporated.

-- In a bowl, baking powder, salt to the flour, mix.
+- In a separate bowl, combine the flour, baking powder, and salt.

 Recipe Tips